sevinctaserr/Plant-Disease-Classification-MATLAB/README.md

 ### ResNet-18 Transfer Learning

-Pretrained ResNet-18 network with modified final classification layers.
+A pretrained ResNet-18 model was fine-tuned by replacing the final fully connected and classification layers.

 File: